annason/TEC_custom_related_class/README.md

     </div>';
 ```

 You can change it as you like.

 **$case** is a number of relation level case,

-**$data_range** is a final price range for comparison, saved as data value for debugging purposes (it would be blank if event doesn't have any price.)
+**$data_range** is a final price range for comparison, saved as data value for debugging purposes (it would be blank if event doesn't have any price)

 **$id** is a post id of related event; you can use it with standard wordpress functions.